programminghistorian/jekyll/lessons/code-reuse-and-modularity.md

 greetEntity("Programming Historian")
 ```

-The line beginning with “def” is the function declaration.
+The line beginning with `def` is the function declaration.
 We are going
-to define (“def“) a function, which in this case we have named
+to define (`def`) a function, which in this case we have named
-“greetEntity“.
-The (x) is the function’s parameter.
+"greetEntity".
+The `(x)` is the function's parameter.
 You should
 understand how that works in a moment.
 The second line contains the code
 of the function.
 This could be as many lines as we need, but in this
 case it is only a single line.

-Note that indentation is very important in Python.
+Note that *indentation* is very important in Python.
 The blank space
 before the print statement tells the interpreter that it is part of the
 function that is being defined.
 You will learn more about this as we go
 along; for now, make sure to keep indentation the way we show it.
 Run